Melipona

 Melipona is a genus of stingless bees, widespread in warm areas of the Neotropics, from Sinaloa and Tamaulipas (México) to Tucumán and Misiones (Argentina).
 About 70 species are known.
 The largest producer of honey from Melipona bees in Mexico is in the state of Yucatán where bees are studied at an interactive park called "Bee Planet" which is within the Cuxtal Ecological Reserve.

 Several species are kept for honey production, such as in Brazil, where some are well-known enough to have common names, including uruçu, mandaçaia, jandaíra, and manduri.
 Melipona honey has long been used by humans and now is of minor commercial importance.
 Research is going on in improved beekeeping techniques.

-The Melipona bee is the only pollinator known to pollinate the vanilla plant.
-Pollination by Melipona bee has only occurred in Mexico and almost all vanilla for commercial production is hand pollinated.

 Subtaxa

 The following are some proposed subtaxa of Melipona, although they are not yet widely used.